 This is a win-win for everyone.
 Hotels generally take a couple of years to build up occupancy levels, so encouraging more reward night redemptions helps fill empty beds.
 The customer is the real winner, though, as you get to stay in a brand-new hotel for substantially less than it would cost to stay at the worn, unrefurbished hotel down the road.

 And here is the key benefit – the discounted pre-opening rate can be booked for up to 1 year ahead!

 If you need a place to stay now, it is worth taking a look at the Holiday Inn Commercial Road.
-Recently opened, this is a world away from the grim decor of old-style Holiday Inn’s as the photograph below shows.
+Recently opened, this is a world away from the grim decor of old-style Holiday Inn’s.